Sport. Health. Nutrition. Gym. For style

 Hemorrhagic

-• parenchymal (in the brain tissue);
+• parenchymal (into the brain tissue);

 • subarachnoid (subarachnoid space);